-- Payment Plan The College offers a short-term option to pay tuition in a few monthly payments. - Scholarships Many scholarships are available through the John A. Logan College Foundation, funded by generous benefactors of our students.

-- 3. Federal Pell Grants - Pell Grants are awarded to undergraduate students with exceptional financial need. - 4.
-Illinois Monetary Award Program (MAP) Grants MAP grants are available to certain Illinois residents who attend college and demonstrate financial need.

-5. Student Loans

-Students who do not otherwise qualify for grants or financial aid may be eligible for student loans, many of which are subsidized by the Federal government, depending on need.
+- Payment Plan - The College offers a short-term option to pay tuition in a few monthly payments. - 2.
+Scholarships - Many scholarships are available through the John A. Logan College Foundation, funded by generous benefactors of our students. - 3.
+Federal Pell Grants - Pell Grants are awarded to undergraduate students with exceptional financial need. - 4.
+Illinois Monetary Award Program (MAP) Grants MAP grants are available to certain Illinois residents who attend college and demonstrate financial need. - 5.
+Student Loans - Students who do not otherwise qualify for grants or financial aid may be eligible for private student loans.
+The College does not process or assist with these private student loans, but proceeds from these loans may be used to help pay for college.